Skip to content

 1 / 1

 The company has disclosed details of complaints and grievances in its 2020 sustainability report.
-For 2021, the company reports that there were no grievances raised in relation to the company's facilities and operations.
+From 2021 to 2024, the company reports that there were no grievances raised concerning the company's facilities and operations.

 Media monitor: Genting Plantations Bhd